 Paragraph 109 of the CPO Guidance further indicates that the decision about whether to confirm a s.226(1)(a) CPO will be made on its own merits but that the Secretary of State can be expected to consider a series of factors, which include whether the purpose for which the land is being acquired fits in with the adopted Local Plan for the area or, where no such up to date Local Plan exists, with the draft Local Plan and the NPPF.

 Having explained that there is no planning impediment to the Order Scheme going ahead, the Planning Permission has already been granted for development comprised in the Order Scheme.
-This grant of Planning Permission confirms entire compliance of the Order Scheme with the relevant planning framework (having been granted on the basis that the development proposed being in accordance with the statutory development plan).
+This grant of Planning Permission confirms compliance of the Order Scheme with the relevant planning framework when read as a whole.

 Nonetheless, for the sake of completeness, I will explain the strategic framework within which the Planning Permission is set.